-- Earn a final grade "D" or "F" in a Dual Enrollment or Dual Credit course. - Receive an NSW for a Dual Enrollment or Dual Credit course. - Are administratively withdrawn (ADW) from a Dual Enrollment or Dual Credit course. - Withdraw (WTH) from a Dual Enrollment or Dual Credit course after the Statistical Date.
-See GLOSSARY OF TERMS for more information about the Statistical (STAT) Date.
+- Earn a final grade "D" or "F" in a Dual Enrollment or Dual Credit course. - Receive an NSW for a Dual Enrollment or Dual Credit course. - Are administratively withdrawn (ADW) from a Dual Enrollment or Dual Credit course.

+- Withdraw (WTH) from a Dual Enrollment or Dual Credit course after the Statistical Date.
+See GLOSSARY OF TERMS for more information about the Statistical (STAT) Date. - Students who earn a final grade of D or F during Spring 2020 will not have their eligibility revoked. - Students who withdraw (WTH) or are administratively withdrawn (ADW) after March 16, 2020 will not have their eligibility revoked (Spring 2020 only)

-(e) Reinstatement of Early College Eligibility
+(d) Reinstatement of Early College Eligibility